-Tarrant Regional Water District estimates that the existing and permitted water supply system has adequate water to meet its customers' projected water requirements through the year 2035.
+Tarrant Regional Water District estimates that the existing and permitted water supply system has adequate water to meet its customers' projected water requirements through the year 2030.
 TRWD has participated in the statewide regional water planning effort authorized by the 1997 passage of Senate Bill 1.
 The regional plan for the Dallas-Fort Worth region includes plans for TRWD to develop an additional 622 MGD through the year 2060 at an estimated cost of \$3.6 billion.
+These projects include water conservation, reuse, reservoir and pipeline construction.

 Under the terms of the Amendatory Contract, the City pays TRWD an amount equal to the City's proportionate share of TRWD's "Annual Requirement."
 Said annual requirement includes the costs of operation and maintenance of TRWD's raw water supply facilities, debt service on TRWD's bonds and any future bonds it might issue, including deposits to any special or reserve fund established in TRWD's bond resolutions.
-Based upon the projected usage of the City for the 2008 fiscal year, the budgeted monthly purchase price to be paid by the City under the revised water contract is \$1,190,186, which results in a rate of approximately 64.497 cents per one thousand gallons.
+Based upon the projected usage of the City for the 2008-2009 fiscal year, the budgeted monthly purchase price to be paid by the City under the revised water contract is \$1,191,405, which results in a rate of approximately 66.814 cents per one thousand gallons.
 Such amount is subject to adjustment as provided in the Amendatory Contract.
 The City is obligated to pay TRWD for all water used by it, and under the Amendatory Contract, the minimum amount of water the City shall be deemed to have used shall be calculated at an amount equal to the greater of 30 MGD or the average MGD actually used by the City during the period of the immediately preceding five consecutive annual periods.